francescocartelli/surveys-web-app/README.md

 **eg.** *idCompletedSurvey: X, idQuestion: Y, text: Z*<br/>
 means that in the survey response X the user checked answered Z to the question Y<br/>

+## Main React Components
+### Answers
+Component used for displaying an answer for a closed question.</br>
+Contains a number which identifies the specific answer in a question, the text of the answers, and a control which can be a CheckBox or a RadioButton.<br>
+If answer belong to a question which has min=1 and max=1 number of answers the control is a RadioButton otherwise is a CheckBox.

+### ClosedQuestion
+Component used for display the survey questions.</br>
+Contains a number which identifies the question in the surveys, a text used for the question statement, a list of answers displayed by the Answers component and several other labels used for error visualization.</br>
+A question with min<>0 number of answers required, shows a message respresenting the constraint.</br>
+A question with max<>1 number of answers allowed, shows a message respresenting the constraint.</br>
+The validity, in terms of answers checked by the user, is represented by an icon.<br>
+The icon can be an exclamation mark for a invalid user response or a check sign for a correct user response.</br>
+Question can be also used for results visualization in Result component, the questions are set into readonly mode.

+### OpenQuestion
+Component used for display the survey questions.
+Used in SurveyForm for allowing user to respond.
+Used in Results (in readonly mode) for displaying users answers.<br>
+It contains the same components of a Closed Question, except for the answers list which is a textarea.<br>
+Open question has no upper constraint for a user response. <br> It only has min threshold of response required (1 for mandatory question, 0 for optional question).

+### UserForm
+Component used by a user for entering the responses in a specific form.<br>
+Shows a list of questions that can be open or closed ended.<br>
+Once a user finish the survey completion, the survey can be submitted.<br>
+If any question do not satisfied it's validity constraint an modal is displayed and an error alert shows the invalid questions.
+If all questions satisfies the constraints the survey is submitted.

+### Modals
+Different modals used for error or information visualization.<br>
+UserModal is also used for entering the username in a userform.

+### Home
+Home page for the application.<br>
+Shows a list of published surveys in a card visualization ready to be answered by a user.

+### Dashboard
+Home page for the admins.<br>
+Shows a list of a specific admin published surveys in a card visualization.<br>
+The card shows the survey title and the number of received responses.
+The page shows also a button that can redirect the admin to the SurveyEditor component.

+### SurveyEditor
+Component used by the admins for editing a new survey.<br>
+It allows the admin to create open or closed questions and answers, decide their validity contraints in terms of allowed responses.<br>
+It also allow an admin to reorder the questions and to delete an unwanted question.

+### Results
+Page used for displaying the user responses.<br>
+Responses are visualized one by one for each user.<br>
+Navigation throght the pages is guaranteed by a button which allow the user to go to next response.
+Backward navigation is achieved by the browser back button.

 ## Login credentials (username + password)